 DKIM signing currently works with Milter based MTAs (Sendmail, Postfix), Haraka & Communigate.
 For DKIM signing to work, you must scan outbound mail with rspamd.

-The DKIM signing module chooses signing domains and selectors according to a predefined policy which can be modified with various settings.
-Description of this default policy follows:
+The DKIM signing module uses a predefined policy to determine which domains and selectors to use for signing.
+This policy can be modified with various settings.
+Here is a description of the default policy:

-When using file-based DKIM private keys, ensure that the Rspamd scanner processes (e.g. normal worker, controller or a proxy in self-scan mode) have at least read access to the signing keys, i.e. the keys should be accessible to the user/group _rspamd
+Important notice: when using file-based DKIM private keys, ensure that the Rspamd scanner processes (e.g. normal worker, controller, or a proxy in self-scan mode) have at least read access to the signing keys.
+This requires the keys to be accessible by the user or group _rspamd

 .